 So this week has been such a difficult week due to the state exams.
 I questioned if I should have my son Opt out like so many parents are now beginning to do.
 I then thought, “what would I be teaching him if I told him he didn’t have to take the test?”.
 Face it, life is difficult and we are faced with some tough obstacles- do we just give up and give in?
 NO!
 I do understand how many parents are feeling but I chose to allow him to take it.

 I was a third grade teacher for many years and I saw what was on the state exam.
 I also saw what we taught them before the exam and because you don’t know what the exam entails you don’t know which concepts will be on it.
 It’s a bit of a guessing game and it is quite unfair.
 I would cringe when I walked around and saw the children taking the exam because I knew what we had covered and what we didn’t.
 It hurt my heart to see them tense up and bite their fingernails.
 I remember one little girl who was so strong and confident broke down during the exam.
 She put her head on the desk and just started weeping.
-I felt helpless in that situation but quickly jumped into mommy mode and had her stop and go for a break.
+I felt helpless in that situation but I remembered the advice I read on the Knowledge First Financial reviews and quickly jumped into mommy mode and had her stop and go for a break.
 Now I know what it is to deal with my own child in this situation.

 The night before the ELA exam my son asked me, “would you be mad at me if I didn’t do well?”.
 It was a surprise question coming from him because we didn’t speak about the test at home.
 I believe as it was getting closer maybe the teachers had no choice but to speak about it.
 I maintained mum about the test at home and allowed him to continue on with his regular routine, not giving him extra work just because the test was coming.
 I truly believe if you get the concepts, you get them and if you don’t- well just go with it.
 They are not going to learn a concept overnight.
 I quickly replied, “No way!
 Just try your best and know that you can do it”.